Best Android RPGs of 2015

 So far 2015 has been a banner year for Android RPGs.
-While, unfortunately, we haven’t exactly seen a straight Western RPG lately, Android has, on the other hand, in this third quarter of 2015, developed enough quality titles to handily complete a quarter of this list of 2015’s Best Android RPGs.
-This year’s best include Action RPGs, Puzzle RPGs, ports of classic JRPGs, as well as a contemporary JRPG, and finally a couple of indies inspired, in part, by Western RPGs.
+While, unfortunately, we haven’t exactly seen a straight Western RPG lately, Android has, on the other hand developed enough quality titles to handily complete this list.
+This year’s best include Action RPGs, Puzzle RPGs, ports of classic JRPGs, as well as a contemporary JRPG, and finally a couple of indies.
 Among these there are, thankfully, a decent-sized contingent of mobile-only titles.
-Regardless of the intended audience or sub-genre, however, each and every title below is deserving of its spot on this list in spades.
-What we have, considered as a whole, is a solid and eclectic spread, one that is reflective of the veritable smorgasbord of delights that Android gaming is becoming.
+Regardless of the intended audience or sub-genre, however, each and every title below is deserving of its spot on this list.
+What we have, considered as a whole, is a solid and eclectic spread.
+One that is reflective of the veritable smorgasbord of delights that Android gaming is becoming.

 10. The Last Warlock

 Lately anything with voxel graphics is kicked in the ole kiester, deemed crapola, tossed into the trash, clotheslined on a return trip from the water cooler, or uninstalled at our earliest convenience.
-Somehow in spite of our extreme and likely unfair prejudice, The Last Warlock became a sleeper hit around HD’s offices, as it did among a decent sized pool of Android critics and gamers.
+Somehow in spite of our extreme and likely unfair prejudice, The Last Warlock became a sleeper hit around HD’s offices.
 Warlock possesses a certain winning sandbox quality.
-In it you play as magic user who can learn an abundance of spells, many of which can be used to alter the trappings of the gameworld, including a bevy of conjurable creatures.
-Your avatar can also craft all kinds of weapons and stuff, and all of this making and unmaking becomes the nuts and bolts of the game, as the title’s missions boil down to you duking it out with other mages, many of whom are locked up tight in their strongholds.
-More than a good voxel-based game, Warlock was an easy pick for this list due to the simple fact that it is abundantly fun to play.
+In it you play as magic user who can learn an abundance of spells.
+The bulk of these cantrips can alter the trappings of the gameworld, including a bevy of conjurable creatures.
+Your avatar can also craft all kinds of weapons and stuff.
+All of this making and unmaking becomes the nuts and bolts of the game.
+What’s more, the title’s missions boil down to you duking it out with other mages.
+Most of these baddies are locked up tight in their strongholds.
+More than a good voxel-based game.
+Warlock was an easy pick for the Best Android RPGs of 2015 due to the simple fact that it is abundantly fun to play.

 9. Dungeon Crawlers HD

 Dungeon Crawlers HD is an exact remake of 2014’s Dungeon Crawlers, but guess what?
 They added high definition graphics.
 Who knew?
 We’re glad they did because we love the game overall even though we find the game’s premise a little dopey.
 (Its story is that of the first Ghost Busters movie reimagined in a high fantasy world).
-But while the Ghostbuster’s angle is good for an occasional smile—maybe more like a smirk—the gameplay is top-notch.
-While it is a slightly bite-sized and watered down tactical game, there is still enough detail in Crawler’s turn-based game to satisfy tactical strategy aficionados.
-The mobile bite-sized angle also works because the breadth of its battles are such that a player can get in, engage in a tactical melee and get out again in the span of five or ten minutes.
+But while the Ghostbuster’s angle is good for only an occasional smile, the gameplay is top-notch.
+While it is a slightly bite-sized and watered down tactical game, there is still enough detail in Crawler’s to satisfy tactics aficionados.
+The mobile bite-sized angle also works because the breadth of its battles are such that a player can engage in a tactical melee for the span of five or ten minutes.
 There really are not many quality mobile games that are offering that package.
-If you’re an RPG fan who’s into turn-based tactical strategy and/or demented scripts that will occasionally make your eyes roll, Dungeon Crawlers HD is your game.
+If you’re a fan of Android RPGs who’s into turn-based tactical strategy and/or demented scripts that will occasionally make your eyes roll, Dungeon Crawlers HD is your game.

 8. Dragon Quest VI

 Square Enix has been porting game after game onto mobile over the last few years.
-Although they’ve done this with mixed results—the Chrono Trigger port, for example, was a mess of a translation—most of their offerings, like the Final Fantasy games and the more recent mobile-only Chaos Rings titles, have made for stellar mobile games.
-The Dragon Quest games fall into the latter category, and while some RPG fans may find the earlier Dragon Quest titles too simple, Dragon Quest VI, like its direct predecessor (Dragon Quest V), should satisfy the most demanding of RPG fans as it boasts a vast gameworld held together by a veritable throng of characters and a wonderfully well-written overarching narrative that spans two parallel worlds.
+Although they’ve done this with mixed results.
+The Chrono Trigger port, for example, was a mess of a translation.
+The Final Fantasy games, however, have made for stellar mobile games.
+The Dragon Quest games fall into this latter category.
+While some fans of Android RPGs may find the earlier Dragon Quest titles too simple, Dragon Quest VI, like its direct predecessor (Dragon Quest V), should satisfy the most demanding of RPG fans.
+It boasts a vast gameworld held together by a veritable throng of characters and a wonderfully well-written overarching narrative that spans two parallel worlds.
 The game also features Dragon Quest’s beautiful signature graphics and sound.
-While it is decidedly an old school JRPG, we submit that most RPG fans will find themselves enthralled by this very rich and satisfying RPG.
+We submit that most RPG fans will find themselves enthralled by this very rich and satisfying title.

 7. Knights of Pen and Paper 2

 We love the Knights of Pen and Paper franchise.
-Like Dungeon Crawlers, Knights takes a tongue and cheek approach to role playing, but like the best satirical material, it’s very clear that the satirists love the subject matter they’re mocking.
-Instead of playing an avatar or a party of avatars fighting away against the local baddies, you play as a party of role players pitted against a DM and his dice.
-The game blatantly breaks down the fourth wall and you see both the DM and his monster on screen.
-Meanwhile, your party is depicted as a bunch of guys sitting around a table dressed up as the characters they are playing, like vast cosplay nerds.
+Like Dungeon Crawlers, Knights takes a tongue and cheek approach to role playing.
+Like the best satirical material, it’s clear that the satirists love the subject matter.
+Instead of playing an avatar or a party of avatars fighting away against local baddies, you play a party of role players pitted against a DM and his dice.
+The game blatantly breaks down the fourth wall.
+You see both the DM and his monster on screen.
+Meanwhile, your party is depicted as a bunch of guys sitting around a table dressed up like vast cosplay nerds.
 To top it off, the simple D&D mechanics are finely balanced.
-This game is as consistently amusing as it is continuously engaging to play.
+Unlike most of the Android RPGs you’ll find on the Play Store, the Knights games are consistently amusing and continuously engaging to play.

 6. Always Sometimes Monsters

-While moral ambiguity is not exactly ground-breaking material for an RPG, a fun and functional game set in modern times and concerned with the trappings of real life certainly does set Always Sometimes Monsters apart from just about every RPG that we are aware of.
-Always is also a game in which the sexual preference, gender and race of your character are all seen as incidental matters, which is also a rather cool and forward thinking aspect of Always Sometimes Monsters.
-What we liked best about the game, however, was how malleable and dynamic the story could be and how much fun was to be had by just playing with the game’s various choices and plot points.
-We also enjoyed trying to lure little Final-Fantasy-III-looking characters into the sack, or maybe that’s just me.
+Moral ambiguity is not exactly ground-breaking material for an RPG.
+A fun and functional game, however, concerned with the trappings of modern life certainly is.
+Always Sometimes Monsters is also a game in which the sexual preference, gender and race of your character are all seen as incidental matters, which is also a rather cool and forward thinking aspect of Always Sometimes Monsters.
+What we liked best about the game, however, was how malleable and dynamic the story could be .
+And what’s more, how much fun it was playing with the game’s various choices and plot points.
+We also enjoyed trying to lure little Final-Fantasy-III-looking characters into the sack….
+Maybe that’s just me.

 5. Desktop Dungeons

 Half of this smart and challenging PC port is dungeon crawling via the dungeon-as-a-big-puzzle.
 The other half is building up the adventurer’s town that supports your efforts.
-Building the town is simple basic fun that adds a welcome respite from the game’s dungeon-puzzles.
-The dungeons themselves are rife with detail and charm and the puzzle aspect will provide delvers with some of the most formidable brain teasers to be found in RPG land.
+Building the town is simple basic fun.
+It adds, howeevr, a welcome respite from the game’s dungeon-puzzles.
+The dungeons themselves are rife with detail and charm.
+What’s more, among all the Android RPGs on this list, Desktop delivers hands down the most formidable brain teasers.

-Any mobile gaming fan could easily rattle off half a dozen puzzle/dungeon crawler hybrids that have found their way onto smart devices over the last few years, some more successful than others, Desktop Dungeons, however, is easily one of the most detailed, challenging and rewarding puzzle/RPGs you will find anywhere.
+Any mobile gaming fan could easily rattle off half a dozen puzzle/dungeon crawler hybrids.
+Desktop Dungeons, however, is easily one of the most detailed, challenging and rewarding puzzle/RPGs you will find anywhere.

 4. Y’s Chronicles 1

-If you never played the original Y’s Chronicles on the TurboGraphx-16, the Sega Master System, or later ports on Windows 98, the Nintendo DS, the PSP or the most recent iteration, available on Steam for the PC, then you are in for a treat.
+If you never played the original Y’s Chronicles on the TurboGraphx-16, the Sega Master System, or any of another half dozen ports, then you are in for a treat.
 There’s a reason this game has been passed around and ported to anything that will hold a charge.
 It is a singularly beautiful and well-crafted action RPG.
 The graphics for the recent mobile version are likely from the recent PC port and are beautifully rendered.
 The music by legendary video game sound men, Yuzo Koshiro and Mieko Ishikawa, is sumptuous and fitting.
 And the story, told via gorgeous animations, is the stuff of video game classics.
 That is fitting because Y’s Chronicles 1 is, in fact, just that.

 3. Chaos Rings III

-Fans of mobile RPGs definitely owe some love to the folks over at Square Enix.
+Fans of Android RPGs definitely owe some love to the folks over at Square Enix.
 Square is the only big gaming house to build several deep, storied original AAA mobile games that you pay for only once.
-While the asking price for a Square RPG can be about 5 to as much as 10 times the price of most gaming apps, you invariably get about 10 times as much game for your money as well as about 10 times the quality.
-Of all of Square’s wonderful contributions to mobile RPGs, the Chaos Rings series are particularly special.
-Not only are they in terms of theme and art direction decidedly their own thing, but they are also the only ones that were designed from the ground up to be played on smart devices.
+While the asking price for a Square RPG can be about 5 to as much as 10 times the price of most gaming apps, you invariably get about 10 times as much game for your money.
+And about 10 times the quality.
+Of all of Square’s wonderful contributions to RPGs, the Chaos Rings games are particularly special.
+They are in terms of theme and art direction decidedly their own thing.
+They are also, however, designed from the ground up to be played on smart devices.